-With most student loans, you get a grace period before you have to start making your repayments.
-The student loan grace period is usually set for a fixed period of time and starts from your graduation day or from the day you leave school.
-So why would you ever want to give up your student loan grace period?
+With most student loans, you get a grace period before you have to start making your loan repayment.
+The student loan grace period is usually set for a fixed period of time.
+It starts from your graduation day or from the day you leave school.
+So why would you ever want to give up your student loan grace period and start your loan repayment sooner?

 Should You Give Up Your Grace Period And Start Repaying Loans Sooner?

 Typically, a student loan grace period gives you time to find a job and build your finances up.
-While this gives you some breathing space after you graduate, it is always better to start repaying your loan sooner if you can.
+Most grace periods last between a few months to almost a year, depending on your loan provider.
+This gives you some breathing space after you graduate and time to figure out how you can start paying off your loans.
+However, it is always better to start repaying your loan sooner if you can.

 Benefits of Foregoing Your Student Loan Grace Period